waveface/nodeha/README.md

-NodeHA, an high-availability reversed proxy implemented by Node.jS
+NodeHA, an high-availability reverse proxy implemented by Node.jS
 ==================================================================

 Introduction